All Episodes

 Or bigotry is bad.

-Or I like the government.
+Or, I like the government.

 Or bad people should be punished.

-Or apparently, there are no Nazis in the West, there are only communists calling people Nazis trying to get 'em killed.
+There are only communists calling people Nazis, trying to get them killed.

 He's a Nazi.

-Once you don't have free speech in any practical sense, and in the West you really don't have much free speech in any practical sense.
+So once they can get you frightened to speak the truth, frightened to confront the video's falsehoods in all its forms, Once you don't have free speech in any practical sense, and in the West, you really don't have much free speech in any practical sense.

-I mean, maybe the government can't put you in jail, but people will lie about you.
+I mean, maybe the government can't put you in jail.

 To the point where you'll end up losing much more voice and income than if you'd been charged for something at all.